Documentation Index

 Overview

 Plugins are extensions that modify agent behavior at the runtime level.
 They can register new tools, inject system prompt context, intercept messages, and hook into the agent lifecycle.
 Plugins are the lowest-level extension mechanism in ArgentOS.
+For a hands-on guide to building your own plugin, see Building Plugins.Plugin Location

-Plugins are discovered from two directories:
+Plugins are discovered from two directories:argent.plugin.json manifest and an entry point (index.ts or index.js):

 Plugin Manifest

-Every plugin has an argent.plugin.json manifest used for discovery and config validation:
+Every plugin has anargent.plugin.json manifest used for discovery and config validation:

 Manifest Fields